What trance phenomena are you likely to experience when you go into hypnosis? And what is a trance anyway?

 The person suffering from psychosis lives much of their waking hours in the REM state – in a waking dream – unable to know what is real and what is imaginary.

 But even psychosis – which is a deep trance state – can be alleviated with the skilful use of hypnotic techniques and a healthy therapeutic relationship.
 Milton Erickson, one of the pioneers of the use of therapeutic hypnosis talks of this in Uncommon Therapy…

-Lastly, I’d like to add a word or two about what I think is the ultimate trance state – the experience of Oneness or unity consciousness.
+Lastly, I’d like to add a word or two about what I think is the ultimate trance state – the experience of unity consciousness or ‘oneness’.

 Stephen Wolinsky refers to this as a ‘no-state-state’ but I suspect that the REM state is somehow involved in experiences of mysticism.
 We seem to switch over to right-hemisphere dominance, out of the ‘known world’ of our egos and into a mythic, archetypal realm.

-It’s almost as if during such moments of Oneness we experience the ultimate pattern-match: God consciousness.
+It’s almost as if during such moments we experience the ultimate pattern-match: God consciousness.
 Everything becomes One Thing.

 How to change your own trances

 So, these are some of the things that can happen in trance.